If listening to music is an integral part of your daily routine, then choosing the best durable earbuds is the way to go.

 1. Lack of Weak Points

-There are no such things as perfectly-made ear headphones, but the most durable ones seem to lack weak points, or at least don’t show them until after extended use.
+There are no such things as perfectly-made ear headphones, but the most durable earbuds seem to lack weak points, or at least don’t show them until after extended use.
 Many headphones immediately exhibit their weak points after only a few months, or even after a few weeks of use.

 2. Best Quality Materials

 Plastic is the most commonly used material by most earbuds out in the market today.
 This doesn’t mean that all plastics are made equally tough though.
-The best durable earbuds use the strongest and toughest type of plastic that is also lightweight to provide the user with some added comfort.
+The best durable bluetooth earbuds use the strongest and toughest type of plastic that is also lightweight to provide the user with some added comfort.

 What could be considered better than plastic is metal?
 The most common metal casings are made of aluminum, and there are some that even use stainless steel.
 Stainless steel is stronger than aluminum but heavier.
 The thickness of the rubber which are wrapped around the wires of the best headphones should also be of outstanding quality.